pazz/alot/docs/source/configuration/index.rst

 -----------
 contain a section for each :ref:`MODE <modes>` plus "help" for the bindings-help overlay and "global" for globally used themables like footer, prompt etc.
-Each such section contains attribute values for the parts that can be themed.
+Each such section defines colour :ref:`attributes <config.theming.attributes>` for the parts that can be themed.
 The names of the themables should be self-explanatory.
 Have a look at the default theme file at :file:`alot/defaults/default.theme` and the config spec :file:`alot/defaults/default.theme` for the exact format.

 .. _config.theming.attributes: